THEVAPERSGUIDE

 3. Charge fully before first use - Most devices need initial charging

-4. Read the manual - Every device operates slightly differently
+4. Read the manual - Every device works a bit differently

 5. Start with short puffs - Learn your tolerance